-Managing short-term rentals in Nova Scotia means balancing guest satisfaction with community harmony.
-Noise complaints, often caused by late-night parties or loud music, can harm relationships with neighbours and even lead to fines or revoked licences.
-To avoid these issues, follow these key steps:
+Managing short-term rentals in Nova Scotia requires balancing guest satisfaction with community harmony.
+Noise complaints from late-night parties or loud music can damage neighbour relationships and lead to fines or licence revocation.
+A proactive approach to preventing nuisances protects your investment and strengthens your reputation as a responsible host.

 Understanding Regulations and Community Expectations